rockstor/rockstor-doc/interface/docker-based-rock-ons/bareos-backup-server.rst

 ^^^^^^^^^^^^^

 In the following we use the suggested shared from our earlier :ref:`bareos_shares` step.
-Note that these names are also indicated in each fields label.
+Note that the same suggested names are indicated in each fields label.

 .. image:: /images/interface/docker-based-rock-ons/bareos_shares.png
    :width: 100%